-Nour Kteily is an Associate Professor of Management and Organizations.
+Nour Kteily is a Professor of Management and Organizations.
 His research investigates how and why power hierarchies between groups emerge and are sustained, and how this influences intergroup relations and prospects for conflict resolution.
 He is particularly interested in investigating the psychological mechanisms, at both the individual and group levels, that predict support for challenging versus maintaining hierarchy in society.
 His work has frequently explored these issues in the context of real-world conflicts of great consequence, such as the conflict in the Middle East and the Boston Marathon bombings.
 Professor Kteily's research has been published in leading journals such as Proceedings of the National Academy of Sciences, Journal of Personality and Social Psychology, Psychological Science, and Journal of Experimental Psychology:General.
 His work has also been featured in popular press outlets, including The New York Times, The Washington Post, and The Boston Globe.

 Professor Kteily received his B.Sc. with First Class Honors from McGill University, his PhD in social psychology from Harvard University, and received a Postdoctoral Award from the Social Sciences and Humanities Research Council in Canada.

 Power and Status, Intergroup Relations, Ideology, Conflict Resolution, Negotiations

 The Kellogg Executive Development Program transforms organizational leaders.
 It equips top-performing, mid-level to senior managers to make decisions and take strategic action based upon both traditional and innovative business practices.
 Participants build skills and awareness as they realize their potential for assuming general management roles.